photo by Kelly Sikemma for Unsplash

 If you are struggling with strong feelings of shame, anxiety, and fear?
 There is a good chance you are in a controlling and abusive relationship.
 It doesn’t have to be physical or sexual abuse.
 Verbal abuse is serious, as is economic abuse.
 If any of them sound like you, find support or call a free help line.

-9 Surprising Signs Your Relationship is Unhealthy
+9 More Surprising Signs of an Unhealthy Relationship

 Not all signs of an unhealthy relationship are as obvious as the above.
 Here are a few that might surprise you.